Studio Policy (The Gist)

-Student's have 3-4 Skype lessons per month (depending on how many weeks are in the month) and 2 Skype lessons during the month of December.
-The last week of each month is a YouTube recording or a live online recital.
+Student's have 3-4 Skype lessons per month and 2 Skype lessons during the month of December.
+The last week of each month is a YouTube lesson recording, an online group class, or online recital.

 The cost for online lessons is $100 per student per month.
 This cost is year round and does not change for missed lessons or during a holiday month.

 Live lessons will not be made up if there is a time conflict, a recorded lesson can take its place.

 Materials and method books are purchased by the parent.

 Performances and recordings are a high priority.
 Students should make every opportunity to attend online quarterly recitals.

 During online Skype lessons students will need either a computer or tablet that is connected to Skype.
 They will also need a binder for their materials, method books, metronome, and a pencil.